pzl/uua/README.md

 `uua` tokens can be revoked in any of the following ways.
 It is not currently possible to revoke a few, or single tokens.
 You may only revoke all current tokens

 - Change the RSA signing key.
-Changing the signature will may all previous tokens invalid on signature checks.
+Changing the signature will make all previous tokens invalid on signature checks.
 New tokens will validate fine
 - Change the Encryption pass or salt.
 Either of these will force all previous tokens to fail decryption and therefore be invalid.
 - Increment the `Generation`.
 By default, tokens are created in generation `1`.
-By increasing the generation (command line parameter), new tokens will be generation `2` (or whatever you set), and all generations `< 2` will be invalid.
+By increasing the generation, new tokens will be generation `2` (or whatever you set), and all other generations `< 2` will be invalid.
+This is an easy way to invalidate tokens without having to change keys.
 If the floor were set to `10`, then all generations 1 through 9 will be invalid.
-This is an easy way to invalidate tokens without having to change keys.
+"Future" generations will be valid.
+So `11+` will validate with a current Gen of `10`.
+This allows for perhaps selectively revoking tiers of tokens.

 License